 Now just stand back and say WOW!!!!!
 I seriously had no idea my counters were such a different colour underneath.
 We had been contemplating refinishing or replacing them for the past few months.
 Now I’m not sure about refinishing them because they look great so they might just stay a bit longer.

-A box of baking soda costs approx $2.00 and now my countertops are free of stains, rust and grime.
-Took me approximately 2 hours including 30 min wait time after applying and I also did my base cupboards at the same time.
+A box of baking soda costs approx $2.00 and now my countertops are free of stains, rust spots and grime.
+It took me approximately 2 hours including 30 min wait time after applying and I also did my base cupboards at the same time.
 With a little bit of work you can rejuvenate your countertops for a few dollars, why not give it a try.

 Exterior doors get very grimy throughout the year and now that the sun is shining bright those dark handprints and scuffs really stand out.
 After years and years of looking for an easier way, I found one that was right under my nose the whole time.
 Melamine Sponge, a brand new sponge works the best, but you can cut in half as well.